guillaume-kermorgant/EcoStream-environment-setup/ansible-environment-configuration/Readme.md

 export ECOSTREAM_NAMESPACE="ecostream"
 # you can add a comma separated list of ARNs here if you need to provide access to multiple ARNs
 export EKS_ADMINS_IAM_PRINCIPAL_ARN=""
+# [now required for ArgoCD] custom host name used to access ArgoCD, it must be registered in Route 53 and have a certificate in AWS ACM
+export ECOSTREAM_HOSTNAME=""
+# you need to provide a deploy token for ArgoCD to access the gitops repository, c.f. https://argo-cd.readthedocs.io/en/release-1.8/user-guide/private-repositories/
+export GITLAB_USERNAME=""
+export GITLAB_DEPLOY_TOKEN=""
 ```

 - install Ansible, if it is not already installed, following https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html